Jason Vosler Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.10).
+- The Pirates' 4.04 team ERA ranks 12th among all league pitching staffs.

-- The Pirates rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Pirates pitchers combine to allow 20 home runs (one per game), the 10th-fewest in the league.

-- The Pirates are sending Contreras (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Keller makes the start for the Pirates, his fifth of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the St. Louis Cardinals, when he threw six innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six innings, surrendering three earned runs while allowing seven hits.

-- In three games this season, the 23-year-old has a 6.00 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .310 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.